 506.3.11 Grease duct enclosures.
-A grease duct serving a Type I hood that penetrates a ceiling, wall, floor or any concealed spaces shall be enclosed from the point of penetration to the outlet terminal.
-A duct shall penetrate exterior walls only at locations where unprotected openings are permitted by the International Building Code.
-The duct
+A commercial kitchen grease duct serving a Type I hood that penetrates a ceiling, wall, floor or any concealed spaces shall be enclosed from the point of penetration to the outlet terminal.
+In-line exhaust fans not located outdoors shall be enclosed as required for grease ducts.
+A duct shall penetrate exterior walls only at